 I used to be a child.
 I know that’s not unusual.
 But I wanted to stay a child.
-I figured it was a good deal: I got free food and I didn’t have to go to work.
+I figured it was a good deal—I got free food and I didn’t have to get a job.

 Becoming a Writer

-I like to laugh, ride my bike, watch the Red Sox play baseball, do crossword puzzles, travel, and dance and sing along to rock music.
-Oh, and I love to write and to talk to groups of all ages about writing.
+I like to hang out with my family and friends, read, hike, ride my bike, watch Red Sox and Celtics games, do New York Times crossword puzzles, and dance and sing along to rock music.
+When possible, I travel to new places—cities, mountains, beaches, deserts—in the US and other countries—and experience these new environments with all my senses (including taste!).
+And of course, I love to talk to groups of all ages about writing.